You hear about it regularly: identity theft and fraud are practically household names these days.

 Seniors, especially those receiving elder care as they tend to live on their own, are susceptible to becoming fraud victims due to their age, sometimes impaired cognitive abilities, their trusting nature, and the fact that oftentimes they have savings that they use to sustain their cost of living.

 Here are a few ways that you can help your loved one receiving elder care to keep their information safe from those who prey on seniors.

 Clean up and secure paperwork and files.

 Does your parent or loved one have old files laying around that may have their personal information in plain sight?
 Take some time to help clean out old drawers, closets, and files.
-Find a safe to store important financial documents or considering taking them to your home or storing them in a safety deposit box at a local bank for safe keeping.
+Find a safe to store and organize important documents in a family organizer binder considering taking them to your home or storing them in the best fireproof document bag for safe keeping.

 Purchase a shredder.